 Specialised Foundation Programme

-Specialised Foundation Programme 2023
+Specialised Foundation Programme 2024

-The Specialised Foundation Programme (SFP) is run jointly by the Northern Foundation School (NFS) and Newcastle upon Tyne University.
-The SFP is a fully integrated two-year research-based training programme which will provide you with unique experience with a protected 4-month placement tailored to your specific areas of academic interest in both F1 and F2
+The SFP is a fully integrated two-year research-focused training programme which will provide you with unique experience with a protected 4-month placement tailored to your specific areas of academic interest in both F1 and F2.

 Most trainees are able to produce at least one abstract from their academic period to present at a national or international meeting.
-Many have co-authored manuscripts which have been published, and many are successful in obtaining an Academic Clinical Fellow post, within the region or nationally, on completion of training.
+Many have co-authored manuscripts which have been published, and many are successful in obtaining an Academic Clinical Fellow post, within the region or nationally, on completion of Specialised Foundation training.

 HOW MANY PROGRAMMES ARE AVAILABLE?

 NFS currently offers 21 x 2-year Specialised Foundation Programmes with the following Local Education Providers (Acute NHS Trusts which host foundation training in our region).
+To access the SFP posts offered for August 2024, please click here

 12 programmes with The Newcastle upon Tyne Hospitals NHS Foundation Trust and further information on this LEP is available here: www.newcastle-hospitals.nhs.uk